This article originally appeared on VICE Canada.

 That money will almost certainly go into the coffers of CSE.
-While the agency is most known for its implication in NSA mass-spying regimes unveiled by Edward Snowden, it also manages Canada's cyber-defence positions and secures some aspects of Canadian technology infrastructure.
+While the agency is most known for its implication in NSA mass spying regimes unveiled by Edward Snowden, it also manages Canada's cyber-defense positions and secures some aspects of Canadian technology infrastructure.

 No new money was included for the CSE commissioner, nor any indication that the CBSA would be getting any kind of oversight body (they currently have none) nor was any money committed for the commissioners for privacy or information.

 No new money was kicked in for privacy protections whatsoever.
 What was included, however, was a commitment that privacy protections would begin to apply to "organizations such as the World Anti-Doping Agency, an international, independent organization headquartered in Montreal."

 An entire subhead—"Protecting the Privacy of Personal Information"—and two paragraphs, are dedicated to the groundbreaking decision to apply the federal government's privacy regulations to the steroid-fighting organization.